martijnburgers/mertonno/README.md

 - Azure Entra Id
     - app registrations
     - enterprise applications
+    - scopes
+    - api permissions
+    - app roles
     - frontend / SPA user authentication
     - app to app authentication with on-behalf-of flow, so one app calls a downstream api using the OAuth2.0 On-Behalf-Of flow.
+    - confidental apps

 - GraphQL with https://github.com/graphql/composite-schemas-wg
   - where schema comes from different services